I want to make some money!

 Let’s say there are two forex traders, Mario and Luigi.

-Bruce is looking to score 10% a year while Mike is a little more ambitious….
+Luigi is looking to score 10% a year while Mario is a little more ambitious….

 He wants to DOUBLE his account and make 100% returns!